vk-cs/docs-public/docs/en/intro/billing/concepts/report/report.md

 - Main documents:
   - Universal transfer document
-  - Payment invoice received from VK CLoud
+  - Payment invoice received from VK Cloud

 - Additional documents, if required by the contract:
   - Invoice